Koh Tao Snorkeling: What It’s Like (and Best Tours)

 Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.

-Car rental: Renting a car is often a great way to explore off the beaten path.
-Discover Cars searches car rental companies so you get the lowest rates.
+Car rental: Renting a car can be a great way to explore off the beaten path.
+Discover Cars searches car rental companies for the lowest rates.

 Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
 It covers medical expenses, lost checked luggage, trip interruption and more.
 We also have and recommend Medjet for global air medical transportation.